langmi/spring-batch-tutorials/hello-world-java/README.md

 Doesn't that sound like the usual sales pitch?
 Ok lets try it with (my) own words:

-> Spring Batch is a framework, which does the grunt work for your Java Batches and provides lots of ready-to-use implementations to keep your own code minimal.
+> Spring Batch is a framework, which does the grunt work for your Java batch needs and provides lots of ready-to-use implementations to keep your own code minimal.

 ### Basic Spring Batch Concepts

 The official reference covers the [Spring Batch concepts][spring-batch-domain-concepts] in every detail, but for this tutorial we can start with a more simplified view:

-A Spring Batch program usually consists of a Job with one or more Steps.
+A Spring Batch program usually consists of a Job, which encapsulates a flow of steps.
+Here visualized with a sequential example:

 ![Spring Batch Job][spring-batch-concept-job]